French Corn Pancakes. Scrumptious pancakes made with whole kernel corn, eggs and flour. Perfect for supper. The French know how to cook.

 Who wouldn’t want pancakes for supper?
 Especially these?
 Mix them up in the food processor and fry them in a skillet.
 Easy peasy.

-Good friends of ours, Ed and Marky Trinkle, know how much we love to cook, especially French food.
 Don lived in France when he was a child and has very fond memories of the food, the people and the country.
-Ed and Marky gave us Dorie Greenspan’s wonderful cookbook, Around My French Table, a few years ago and we cherish it.
-We found this recipe in it several years ago and I made these French Corn Pancakes several times.
+Several years ago, our friends Ed and Marky Trinkle gave us Dorie Greenspan’s wonderful cookbook, Around My French Table, and we cherish it.
+Ed passed away recently and that makes this gift even more special.
+This is a recipe from the cookbook and I absolutely love it.

 What You Need